Western, Contemporary, Romance

 I purchased Cowboy Heat back in 2012 and have read it a few times since then I chose to revisit the book recently and realized that it is one of my favorites.

-Libby has been sick for a long time but her Doctor has just given her a pass to go out and really live her life, he doesn’t know how long her remission will last but she is eager to run with what she was given.
+Libby has been sick for a long time but her Doctor has just given her a pass to go out and really live her life, he doesn’t how long her remission will last but she is eager to run with what she was given.
 I have never experienced a terminal illness and I certainly hope that they find cures for all those illnesses soon because I know that it is heart wrenching for those who are going through it and their families.

 I think my favorite part of the whole story was when Libby went to learn how to play pool and ended up in a bar fight, that whole chapter was worth reading twice.
 I would give you more details but I already shared a quote from that chapter and the last thing I want to do is offend and amazing author or giveaway a huge chunk of story, just saying this was worth reading the whole book for.

-I didn’t like that Libby had to live with her FEAR hot on her trail.
+I didn’t like that Libby had to live her with FEAR hot on her trail.
 I think that her fear of NO TOMORROW made her a bit reckless and I also thought that Aron should have pushed a bit harder for answers but then the story might have ended before the bar fight if he had pushed harder and that would have ruined a great story line.
 It’s one of those damned if you do damned if you don’t kind of things.

 Cowboy Heat made me want to laugh and cry sometimes even at the same time.
 I can understand why Libby didn’t want people to know she had spent half her life fighting for her life and I also think I understood the very real fear the drove her to keep her relationship with Aron on the track he had originally placed it on.
 I admire the author, Sable Hunter, for writing out the story with so much thought and care as well as strength, bravery and most importantly HOPE.